alx741/neoman.vim/README.md

 Autocomplete - DONE

-Handle man sections with the alphabet.
+Handle man sections with the alphabet. - DONE